alijahnas/CKA-practice-exercises/cluster-architecture-installation-configuration.md

 Doc: https://kubernetes.io/docs/setup/production-environment/container-runtimes/

-Do this on all three nodes:
+Do this on all three nodes (here is the path to the script https://github.com/alijahnas/CKA-practice-exercises/blob/CKA-v1.27/containerd-install.sh):

 ```bash
 # containerd preinstall configuration